 Liquid oxygen servicing refers to a LOX bottle exchange on the aircraft or a LOX cart servicing operation.
-For LOX bottle exchange operations, the operator is only required to wear eye protection (goggles or face shield).
+For LOX bottle exchange operations, converters with quick disconnect and no hard line requiring system drainage can be exchanged in a hanger, all others that need to be drained before removal must be accomplished outdoors in a well-ventilated area.
 LOX cart servicing is not allowed during the fuel servicing portion of a CSO.
 For servicing with a LOX cart, the following procedures apply: